Meme-Bros/revcord/README.md

 API_URL = https://example.com/api
 REVOLT_ATTACHMENT_URL = https://example.com/autumn
 ```
+3. Create a new file called revcord.sqlite

-3. Start the bot using `npm start`
+4. Start the bot using `pnpm start`

 > [!NOTE]
 > it's recommended to use something like [pm2](https://pm2.keymetrics.io/) or [nodemon](https://nodemon.io/) to run the bot.
 Make sure to pass the `--experimental-specifier-resolution=node` flag to node manually, otherwise it will not run (it's included in the default start script).